SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle.md

 - Handling media playback through the associated ``CastPlayer``
 - Notifying the application about lifecycle events via its delegate.

-By storing the ``Cast`` instance at the top level of your application, you ensure that session management and device discovery remain active throughout the app lifecycle.
+By storing the ``Cast`` instance at the top level of your application as a [`StateObject`](https://developer.apple.com/documentation/swiftui/stateobject), you ensure that session management and device discovery remain active throughout the app lifecycle.
+Injecting it into SwiftUI's environment using [`.environmentObject(_:)`](https://developer.apple.com/documentation/swiftui/view/environmentobject(_:)) allows any child view to access it via [`@EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject).

 Here is an example: